How To Use Affiliate Links On Pinterest

-Pinterest is the world’s catalogue of ideas with 10M monthly unique visitors in the UK.
-People come to Pinterest looking for new ideas to try – from food recipes to home decor ideas to fashion tips and more.
-The very best ideas comes from businesses and bloggers like you.
+Pinterest is the world’s catalogue of ideas, and has 10 million unique visitors per month from the UK alone.
+People visit Pinterest for new ideas to try – from food recipes to home decor ideas to fashion tips and more.
+The very best ideas are created by businesses and bloggers like you.

 Affiliate Links on Pinterest